-Soft or “punky” wood can indicate rot and should be filled with a penetrating finish (such as Defy).
-Small areas can be repaired with a liquid epoxy that soaks into the soft area and encapsulates the wood fibers with epoxy.
+Soft or “punky” wood can indicate rot and should be filled with penetrating Liquid Wood epoxy, which soaks into the soft area and encapsulates the wood fibers with epoxy.

 Exposed Rafters and Purlins – Exposed purlins and rafters may hold water and encourage mildew and insects.
 Either cut them back, protect them with long overhangs, or seal them well and implant borate rods for protection.

 Chinking – Some log home styles incorporate chinking to seal the gap between logs.
 Older log homes may have used an inflexible type of chinking that will need to be removed and replaced once it begins to pull away from the logs.
 Newer chinking is elastomeric and remains flexible over time, providing good adhesion to the logs.

 This chinking process is not the arduous task it used to be.
 The new chinking can be applied with a tube from a caulking gun, or by hand from 5-gallon buckets.

 Doors and Windows – The penetrations through the log shell are always more vulnerable to water infiltration and possible log damage.
 Look carefully at both the outside and the inside log wall areas near the door and window bucks.

 If you see water stains or darkened areas of the wood this indicates that water has gotten through the envelope.
 Not only will the water do damage to the wood, but this also tells you that air is getting inside and you are losing your log home’s energy efficiency.